Types of Autism: DSM-4, DSM-5, and Autism Spectrum Disorder Explained

 Level 1

-Level 1 is “requiring support.”
+Level 1 autism is “requiring support.”
 Autistics at this level can typically live independently or near independently, although they still experience notable difficulties that should not be brushed off.
 Level 1 autistics can often benefit from occupational or academic accommodations and trusted people (family, friends, or professionals) who can give them support as needed in certain areas.
 At times, they will still struggle with high social demands, transitions, or other situations that may be dysregulating for them.
 They can and do experience social, communication, and sensory challenges and may need more or less help at different times.
 (Their support can be thought of as “as needed.”)

 Level 2